19th Purley Scouts

 ⚜ Explain the best ways to stay safe while online

-⚜ Explain the dangers of playing on or near two different areas
+⚜ Explain the dangers of playing on or near two dangerous areas

 ⚜ Make up a safety code of your own choice